nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ## 1. Introduction

 A Verifiable Presentation [VP] is an encoding that enables identity and security information based on Verifiable Credentials to be shared across security domains.
-A security token is generally issued by an Authorization Server and consumed by a Relying Party that relies on its content to make authorization decisions.
+A security token is generally issued by an Authorization Server and consumed by a client that relies on its content to make authorization decisions.
-In the case of Verifiable Credentials, the assertion is self-issued by the holder using a wallet.
+In the case of Verifiable Credentials, the presentation is self-signed by the holder using a wallet.
-The Relying Party role equals the verifier role as defined by the Verifiable Credentials specification.

 The OAuth 2.0 Authorization Framework [RFC6749] provides a method for making authenticated HTTP requests to a resource using an access token.
 Access tokens are issued to third-party clients by an Authorization Server (AS) with the (sometimes implicit) approval of the resource owner.